-I Have No Deal With Atiku, Says Moghalu - THISDAYLIVE
+I Have No Deal with Atiku, Says Moghalu - THISDAYLIVE

-The presidential candidate of the Young Progressives Party (YPP), Prof. Kingsley Moghalu, Thursday denied news making the rounds that he had entered into an alliance with the presidential candidate of the Peoples Democratic Party (PDP).
+The presidential candidate of the Young Progressives Party (YPP), Prof. Kingsley Moghalu, yesterday denied news making the rounds that he has entered into an alliance with the presidential candidate of the Peoples Democratic Party (PDP), Alhaji Atiku Abubakar as false.

 “We would like to state categorically that this information is false.
-It is fake news, attributed to the CUPP spokesman.
+It is fake news attributed to the CUPP spokesman.
 This fake news is deliberate disinformation, calculated to mislead and demoralise the millions of Moghalu and YPP supporters across the country.
-But it is doomed to failure.”
+But it is doomed to fail.

 “We will meet the old brigade of recycled politicians at the polls and we will defeat them with the votes of the people of Nigeria.